vinparafina/ecological-marine-unit-android/emu-app/README.md

 base_point_fc =                         # like r"C:\Data\EMUGlobal.gdb\EMUMaster"
 new_poly_fc =                           # like "Global_EMU_Polygons"

-# Iterate over the depth levels points from the input point dataset.
+# Iterate over the collection of points at each depth level from the input dataset,
-# generate one EMU polygon layer per depth level
+# generating one EMU polygon layer per depth level
     for depth_lvl in range(1, 101):
         where_clause = "depth_lvl = {0}".format(str(depth_lvl))
         start = time.time()